 On the southern part of the east coast, they are remote but not too far away from the waterfalls in The Caitlins mentioned earlier.

 Sunrise is one of the most scenic times of the day to shoot here but astrophotography is well sought after here too.
-On certain time of the year, the core of the Milky Way rises directly behind the lighthouse.
-From the car park it's a 25 minute walk away.
+At a certain time of the year, the core of the Milky Way rises directly behind the lighthouse.
+From the car park, it’s a 25-minute walk away.

 15. Devil’s Punchbowl Waterfall

 One of the largest waterfalls in New Zealand, the Devil’s Punchbowl waterfall is 131m high and well worth a visit.
 Take your rain jacket and expect to get wet if you plan on getting up close and personal.